random-access-storage/random-access-file/README.md

   size: someSize, // truncate the file to this size first
   readable: true, // should the file be opened as readable?
   writable: true,  // should the file be opened as writable?
+  lock: false, // lock the file
-  waitForLock: false // wait for the file lock to be acquired }
+  sparse: false // mark the file as sparse
+}
 ```